emu-russia/dmgcpu/bottom.md

 The bottom part consists of 8 lanes, according to the number of registers bits.
 The numbering of the bits is from 0 from top to bottom.

-There are minor differences between the lanes, this will be discussed later.
+There are minor differences between the lanes, such places are marked with a :warning: sign.

+## Internal bottom buses

+- abus
+- bbus
+- cbus
+- dbus
+- ebus
+- fbus
+- gbus
+- kbus
+- xbus
+- wbus

 ## Register Bit